byterubpay/byterub-site/_posts/2019-01-05-logs-for-the-Community-meeting-held-on-2019-01-05.md

 **\<sgp\_>** ErCiccione: it could help to give a few ideas we have in the post and ask for feedback on those too
 **\<ErCiccione>** agreed.
 Going with the second point, i wrote few words before the meeting:
 **\<el00ruobuob\_[m]>** ErCiccione, i "basically" commented
-**\<ErCiccione>** I proposed to endogenic to work on mymonero as coordinator of the localizations, to provide some internationalization of the project, he proposed me to open a FFS and ask the community to fund the work.
+**\<ErCiccione>** I proposed to endogenic to work on mybyterub as coordinator of the localizations, to provide some internationalization of the project, he proposed me to open a FFS and ask the community to fund the work.
 **\<ErCiccione>** At the beginning i thought it was a good idea, but then i had some doubts about it.
-MyMonero is a private company and the idea of asking the community to fund work for a private company troubles me.
+MyByteRub is a private company and the idea of asking the community to fund work for a private company troubles me.
 I spoke with endogenic about it and he didn't take it well,
 **\<endogenic>** eh not exactly what i said
-**\<ErCiccione>** (and this is undeniable) for free during its history and this FFS would be a way to give back to mymonero and not doing it would discourage that kind of generous behavior (endogenic plese correct me if i'm saying something not correct).
+**\<ErCiccione>** (and this is undeniable) for free during its history and this FFS would be a way to give back to mybyterub and not doing it would discourage that kind of generous behavior (endogenic plese correct me if i'm saying something not correct).
 **\<endogenic>** just need to make it clear that it was more mutual
 **\<ErCiccione>** My point is that i would like to know how the community feels about this, since i'm not really convinced and in case it would set a precedent of a FFS proposal opened in favour of a private company.
-**\<ErCiccione>** So what are the opinions about it? would it be a favouritism? would it set a bad precedent of a community funding a company? would it be ok since mymonero contributed a lot to Monero's outreach?
+**\<ErCiccione>** So what are the opinions about it? would it be a favouritism? would it set a bad precedent of a community funding a company? would it be ok since mybyterub contributed a lot to ByteRub's outreach?
 If yes, in what case would be ok to open a FFS for a company?
 **\<endogenic>** we're already doing pretty well on crowdin … but an ffs would certainly incentivize ErCiccione etc
 **\<ErCiccione>** I wanted to hear some opinions before taking a definitive decision about it, because i'm not short of work, but i am on time and i want to avoid any controversy.
-**\<fordoes>** MyMonero is open-source?
+**\<fordoes>** MyByteRub is open-source?
 **\<endogenic>** of course it is
-**\<sgp\_>** I certainly wouldn't make it your main focus, and I would still prioritize other Monero projects first, but I think some collaboration is good
+**\<sgp\_>** I certainly wouldn't make it your main focus, and I would still prioritize other ByteRub projects first, but I think some collaboration is good
-**\<endogenic>** we've spent upwards of $100k developing software to release for Monero official and to open source for others to use in their own apps
+**\<endogenic>** we've spent upwards of $100k developing software to release for ByteRub official and to open source for others to use in their own apps
-**\<el00ruobuob\_[m]>** IMO myMonero should be a "sponsor" of a bit of the localization FFS...
+**\<el00ruobuob\_[m]>** IMO myByteRub should be a "sponsor" of a bit of the localization FFS...
-**\<rehrar>** MyMonero has done a frick of a lot for the ecosystem, in terms of contributions
+**\<rehrar>** MyByteRub has done a frick of a lot for the ecosystem, in terms of contributions
 **\<fordoes>** So I don't see an issue since the code is independent of the company.
-**\<rehrar>** if companies were individuals then MyMonero would be among the top contributors
+**\<rehrar>** if companies were individuals then MyByteRub would be among the top contributors
 **\<sgp\_>** That's a good point fordoes.
-It mostly benefits MyMonero, but really it also benefits everyone else since it's liberally-licensed
+It mostly benefits MyByteRub, but really it also benefits everyone else since it's liberally-licensed
 **\<sgp\_>** It's more similar to Monerujo translations than not imo
-**\<rehrar>** given MyMonero's continued commitment to the ecosystem, I only wish them to make more money
+**\<rehrar>** given MyByteRub's continued commitment to the ecosystem, I only wish them to make more money
-**\<ErCiccione>** yes, in case, mymonero would be just a very small portion of my work, the main will always be all the monero projects i already take care of
+**\<ErCiccione>** yes, in case, mybyterub would be just a very small portion of my work, the main will always be all the byterub projects i already take care of
 **\<rehrar>** as that means their conributions will increase
 **\<rehrar>**\*contributions
 **\<sgp\_>** So ErCiccione: I personally say go for it as you see fit